LLNL/magpie/README.md

 of Slurm and Moab.
 It currently supports the parallel file system Lustre and running over any generic network filesytem.
 It supports Hadoop extensions such as UDA.
-It also supports other Hadoop ecosystem software, such as Pig and Zookeeper.
+It also supports other Hadoop ecosystem software, such as Pig, Zookeeper, and Hbase.

 Basic Idea
 ----------